-1. Identify the replica intended to become the new primary.
+1. Identify the replica that is closest to the current primary and intended to become the new write target.

-4. Enable read_only on the current primary when SQL access is still available.
+3. Enable read-only protection on the current primary if SQL access is still available.

 $ mysql -u root -p -e "SET GLOBAL read_only = ON;"